Delectable Portugal Culinary Tour: Interview with Sofia

 About cooking, each class offers the real Portuguese food of the south (we can say Mediterranean), where I choose the recipes that could be easily reproduced and which allow me to explain some stories: why we use many breads, what is the connection between the convents and yolks, between the monks and the cork; why Portugal is the 1st world producer of cork; why we eat so much codfish; why we can´t cook without olive oil; why the Jewish people created a special sausage in this area in the 16th century, etc. I try to offer an experience of Portugal in one week, concerning food and wine, culture, traditions and tours.

-6) Anything else you'd like to say about your background and why/how you like to welcome people to Portugal?
+6) Anything else you’d like to share with The International Kitchen about your background and why/how you like to welcome people to Portugal?

 Most of the times, I also cook with the group.
 I ran (with my Chefs, of course) my one restaurant for 15 years.
 Last March, I rented the restaurant and know the cooking classes are run by me and other Chefs invited I already worked with.
 Today, as an example, it was Chef Miguel Amaral that ran the class.
 I also work with chef Pedro, or Chef Narciso Peraltinha.
 Also Chef António Nobre.